 Quantitative Research is used to quantify the problem by way of generating numerical data or data that can be transformed into useable statistics.
 It is used to quantify attitudes, opinions, behaviors, and other defined variables – and generalize results from a larger sample population.
 Quantitative Research uses measurable data to formulate facts and uncover patterns in research.
 Quantitative data collection methods are much more structured than Qualitative data collection methods.
 Quantitative data collection methods include various forms of surveys – online surveys, paper surveys, mobile surveys and kiosk surveys, face-to-face interviews, telephone interviews, longitudinal studies, website interceptors, online polls, and systematic observations.

-Snap Survey Software is the ideal solution for a Quantitative Research tool where structured techniques such as large numbers of respondents and descriptive findings are required.
+Snap Survey Software is the ideal survey platform and online research software where structured techniques such as large numbers of respondents and descriptive findings are required.
 Snap Survey Software has many robust features that will help your organization effectively gather and analyze quantitative data.